Skip to main content

 • The taxpayer must have a certificate to prove this, under the terms established by Ministerial Order, issued by the National Institute of Performing Arts and Music.

-• That, of the profits obtained in the development of these activities in the year in which the right to deduction is generated, the taxpayer allocates at least 50% to the performance of activities that give the right to the application of the deduction provided for in this section.
+• That, of the benefits obtained from the development of these activities in the year in which the right to the deduction is generated, the taxpayer allocates at least 50% to carrying out activities that give the right to apply the deduction provided for in this section.

 The time period for meeting this obligation is from the start of the fiscal year in which the aforementioned profits are acquired, and 4 years following the close of the same fiscal year.